Dotdigital blog

 2. Identify your target audience

-Next, it’s crucial to define your target audience.
+Next, define your target audience.
 Who is your content intended for?
-Understanding their preferences, challenges, and interests will enable you to customize your content to effectively meet their needs.
+Understanding audience preferences, challenges, and interests will enable you to customize your content to effectively meet their needs.

 3. Conduct keyword research